 The field school will take place at the ancient Maya site of Chan Chich, Belize, in Central America.
 Chan Chich is tucked away in the jungles of northwestern Belize and is home to Chan Chich Lodge, a beautiful jungle lodge built in the main plaza of the site.
 Belize is an English speaking country with a stable government.
 It is easily reached from Texas on flights going through Dallas and Houston.
-Dr. Houk ran the Chan Chich Archaeological Project from 1996 to 2001, and the 2012 season renewed investigations of an important ancient Maya city.
-We have exciting plans for the 2016 season, and the experience is open to students at Texas Tech and elsewhere.
+The field school is conducted in association with the Chan Chich Archaeological Project.
+We have exciting plans for the 2019 season, and the experience is open to students at Texas Tech and elsewhere.

 What is a Field School?

 An archaeological field school is an intensive introduction to archaeological methods.
-The academic component of the program is a 6-hour course called Field Archaeology (ANTH 4642).
 Students learn how to excavate, how to draw maps and profiles, how to record archaeological data (using the CCAP's iPad-based digital data collection system), and how to process and analyze the artifacts found during excavations.
 Therefore, although students are learning by doing, they are also contributing directly to ongoing research on the ancient Maya.
-That's why we call this program a Research Abroad opportunity!

 Who Can Participate?

 The field school is open to college students who have completed one year of course work and have at least a 2.5 GPA, regardless of major.
-Space on the Belize program is limited to 12 new students .
+Space is limited to 13 students.
 The slots will be assigned to the most qualified students, but applying early will improve your chances of being accepted to the program because applications will be processed in two batches.
 Getting your application in early helps your chances of getting a slot tremendously.